Andreas1313/SequenceTiming/readme.md

 - First measurement, and than set the start/end delay, Error when time is elapsed, Error when the next step was to fast

 ***suggestion to use a sequence chain in general***\
+A sequence chain is complex for small chains, but when you have larger chains it is getting structurated\
 In one sequence chain always only one step can be active.\
 So at smaller projects, use one sequence chain where you want that only one step is active.\
 If you really want to split a sequence chain (where only one reasonable step is active):\